- Best for the most ticketing features: Teamwork Desk

-- Wrike Integrate enables Wrike customers to connect with an unlimited number of applications.
-Wrike is also integrated with more than 400 applications.
+- Wrike Integrate enables connection with an unlimited number of applications and integration with more than 400 applications.

-- Automations are available for users to automate recurring workflows, lower manual errors and reduce tedious processes.
+- Automations to automate recurring workflows, lower manual errors and reduce tedious processes.

 - Premade templates enable users to easily organize, manage and track IT tickets.